lukejagodzinski/meteor-astronomy-docs/docs/features.md

 **Document transformation**

-Documents fetched from collections are not simple JavaScript objects but instances of the class you've created.
+Documents fetched from collections are not simple JavaScript objects but instances of a class you've created.

 **Field's type**